PajoHack/battleship/README.md

 The user attempts to defeat the computer by sinking it's battleships and in turn, the computer attempts to sink the users's ships.
 In this version of the game, the user and the computer share the same board.
 To begin with, the user is asked to input their name and then, to place three ships on the board.

 The computer marks the board with an 'X' if it misses a shot.
 The game is coded to ensure that the computer does not shoot at or mark locations already containing a computer ship.
-Therefor the user can be confident that squares marked 'X' do not contain ships.
+Therefore the user can be confident that squares marked 'X' do not contain ships.
 If the user selects a square marked 'X', they are given another try.

+When the user finds a computer ship, '@' is marked on the board to indicate that the computer ship has been sunk.

 You can read more about the game origin and other facts here [Battleship Wikipedia](https://en.wikipedia.org/wiki/Battleship_(game))